 Does taking triazolam increase the chance of having a baby with a birth defect?

-Triazolam has not been studied for use in men who are trying to get a partner pregnant.
-There is one case report of absence of sperm in a man taking triazolam and other medications; his sperm counts returned to normal several months after stopping triazolam.
-A single case report cannot predict how this medication would affect sperm production in all men.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Studies have not been done to see if triazolam could affect male fertility or increase the chance of birth defects above the background risk.
+There is one case report of absence of sperm in a male taking triazolam and other medications; sperm counts returned to normal several months after stopping triazolam.
+A single case report cannot predict how this medication would affect sperm production in all males.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.